Adamgtay/Tanks/readMe.md

 ![image](assets/images/screenshots/main_screenshot-code-combat.png)

-## Running the program as an executable
+## Option 1: Running the program as an executable

 To run the program as an executable, follow these simple steps:

-1. Download and Extract: Download the code_combat.zip from the repository.
+1. **Download and Extract**: Download the `code_combat.zip` from the repository.
 Once downloaded, extract the contents of the zip file to a location of your choice on your computer.

-2. Locate the Executable: Navigate to the build/code_combat directory within the extracted folder.
+2. **Locate the Executable**: Navigate to the `build/code_combat` directory within the extracted folder.

-3. Run the Executable: Double-click the code_combat.exe file to launch the program.
+3. **Run the Executable**: Double-click the `code_combat.exe` file to launch the program.

+## Option 2: Building and running the program from source

-## Prerequisites
+### Prerequisites

 Before you begin, ensure you have the following installed on your system:
 - [Python](https://www.python.org/downloads/) (version 3.6 or later)
 - [Pygame](https://www.pygame.org/download.shtml) library

-## Installation
+### Installation

 1. Clone the repository to your local machine using the following command: